Anthony-Murray/code_institute_p1_amcareers/README.md

 - A header section containing the business logo and responsive navigation menu.

 - A hero section containing a description and image to convey the purpose of the site.
 An image of the consultant is used to build trust with the visitor.
-A call to action button is included to encourage the user to contact for a free 15 minute consulation which directs to the contact form.
+A call to action button is included to encourage the user to contact for a free 15 minute consultation which directs to the contact form.

 - A services section to provide brief descriptions of the services the consultant provides and a call to action button to encourage the user to contact the consultant for a no obligation consultation which directs to the contact form.